 When researching homeschooling options, parents feel overwhelmed.
 There is such a wide array of choices between homeschool curriculum and online schools.
 So what is the difference between homeschooling and online learning you may ask?
 Online schools (also known as virtual schools or academies) often market to the homeschool audience for potential enrollments.
 Consequently, it’s common for one to wonder, “Is homeschool and online school the same thing?”

 However, there is a significant difference between online schools and homeschooling.
-While it is entirely possible for students to study via public school or private school at home thanks to the internet, parents need to know that the difference between these online schools and homeschooling lay in state laws, requirements, and who maintains the final say of the education selection.
+While it is entirely possible for students to study via brick-and-mortar public school or private school at home thanks to the internet, parents need to know that the difference between these online schools and homeschooling lies in state laws, requirements, and who maintains the final say of the education selection.

 Is online school the same as homeschooling?
 In short, no. Here’s why!

 There is a type of schooling, officially known as “virtual schooling” that provides online school, depending on the state in which you live.
 Technically, this type of schooling is NOT homeschooling, although you DO receive it at home.
 Virtual schools offering free education are actually a type of charter school, usually run by private for-profit companies, that receive public funds from the local government for each student enrolled.
 Often this type of free online school requires the student to be bound by the guidelines of their virtual school,